 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 6.7 3/11/2020 Philip Merlo Stockton for companies interested in using it for concrete?
 Reuse of RTM by others has been discussed; however, detailed plans have not been developed at this time.
 The RTM is currently anticipated to be stored at the tunnel launch shaft sites and could be moved by barge or rail if those facilities remain following construction.
-Gwen Buccholz 4/22/2020 Responded 5.71 3/11/2020 Douglas Hsai In Santa Clara muck was being shipped to Tracy.
+Gwen Buccholz 4/22/2020 Responded 6.71 3/11/2020 Douglas Hsai In Santa Clara muck was being shipped to Tracy.
 Does anyone know where in Tracy they're shipping to?
 The DCA has requested information from the Silicon Valley Clean Water Program related to reuse of the RTM.
 Gwen Buccholz 4/22/2020 Responded 6.72 3/11/2020 Michael Moran the Southern Forebay?
 As set forth in the conceptual facilities plan, RTM for construction of the Southern Forebay embankments would primarily be from the tunnel launch shafts located near the Southern Forebay and delivered by rail from the Glanville Tract tunnel launch shafts to reduce RTM storage.
-Phil Ryan 4/22/2020 Responded 5.73 3/10/2020 David Gloski open area.
-Can someone explain this and explain why California allows twice the open area?
-Land use planning is completed by local agencies, generally by cities and counties.
+Phil Ryan 4/22/2020 Responded 5.73 3/10/2020 David Gloski Land use planning is completed by local agencies, generally by cities and counties.
 The State of California Governor's Office of Planning and Research issue General Plan Guidelines which include guidance for local agencies to establish open space goals for the regional plans.
 These open space goals could be included in local community development plans.
-Jim Lorenzen 4/22/2020 Responded .74 3/10/2020 David Gloski of budget.
-How can the project be structured so that everyone in the Delta can be assured that the project is not Delta Conveyance would be funded by the water users that would use the project, not the State of California.
+Jim Lorenzen 4/22/2020 Responded 5.74 3/10/2020 David Gloski everyone in the Delta can be assured that the project is not Delta Conveyance would be funded by the water users that would use the project, not the State of California.
 Specific financial plans have not been developed at this time; however, those plans will need to be complete prior to initiation of construction.
 Jim Lorenzen 4/22/2020 Responded 5.75 3/10/2020 David Gloski Regarding the tables associated with estimates of trucks, barges, trains, etc. At one point it was said that these tables will be constantly updated.
 Can we get dates on the tables then so we know what version we have when we have one in front of us or two and we don't know which one is the latest.
 Dates will be provided on future copies of the logistics tables.
 Jim Lorenzen 4/22/2020 Responded